AlexProgrammerDE/PistonMOTD/src/site/markdown/index.md

 ### About

 PistonMOTD is the best option for your next server setup.
-It has official support for *spigot, paper, bungeecord, sponge, waterfall, sponge and velocity*!
+It has official support for **spigot, paper, bungeecord, waterfall, sponge and velocity**!

 ### API